-As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company had \$5.2 million and \$5.3 million, respectively, of letters of credit associated with office leases available for borrowing, on which there were no outstanding borrowings as of either date.
+As of March 31, 2024 June 30, 2024 and December 31, 2023, the Company had \$5.2 million and \$5.3 million, respectively, of letters of credit associated with office leases available for borrowing, on which there were no outstanding borrowings as of either date.

 In the normal course of business, the Company enters into non-cancelable contractual obligations with various parties, primarily related to software services agreements and data center providers.
-As of September 30, 2023 March 31, 2024, the Company's outstanding non-cancelable contractual obligations with a remaining term of one year or longer consist of the following (in thousands):
+As of March 31, 2024 June 30, 2024, the Company's outstanding non-cancelable contractual obligations with a remaining term in excess of one year or longer consist of the following (in thousands):